kitclifford/baby-yoda-api/README.md

 # baby-yoda-api
 Developed by Team Can-do-lorians - Gareth Dobson, Jae Lee and Kit Clifford-Page.

+All rights to Star Wars and the 'Baby Yoda' character owned by Disney.

 Baby Yoda facial animation sourced from https://codepen.io/shshaw/pen/QWwyaNR, built by Shaw.

 Developed using Laravel for use with our webapp built with React-Redux - https://github.com/kitclifford/baby-yoda-gotchi.